hello@growthengineering.co.uk

 What is the 70:20:10 Model?

-They asked nearly 200 executives to self-report on how they believe they learned.
 The results were shocking — at least at the time.

-Still confused?
-Here’s the model in Michael Lombardo’s own words
+Here’s the model in Lombardo’s own words

 “Development generally begins with the realization of current or future need and the motivation to do something about it… The odds are that development will be about 70% from on-the-job experiences (working on tasks and problems), about 20% from feedback and 10% from courses and reading.”

-So there we have it.
 Of course, there’s only so far that a model built on self-reported survey results can go.
 However, it’s fair to say that the 70:20:10 model holds some intuitive power.
 It helps to highlight the importance of informal learning in any training mix.

 But before we get too carried away, let’s take a look at some of the other issues with this model.